algolia/algolia-react-boilerplate/documentation/docs/02-Getting Started/getting-started.md

 4. Run and test your app locally, if you have any questions or find any issues please raise an issue with us here https://github.com/algolia/algolia-react-boilerplate/issues.

 5. We recommend you use Netlify to deploy your project, but you can use other deployment tools as well if you like.
+You should be using the standard react app config but make sure build command has `–force` at the end.